Race-Based Policing

 NOTE: Every statement above is supported by documentary and video evidence as well as court evidence.

-garbag11.jpebridge-fire2.JPG[If you click on the photo of the man throwing the pallet off the bridge onto the roadway below you will see what appears to be an OPP car on the far side of the bridge.
-I don't think you need to click on the photo of the main road through Caledonia being dug up to see all the police cruisers.
-Hmmm.
-Wonder where all the OPP officers are?
-Tim Hortons?
-Maybe someone should tell them what's going on.]
+garbag11.jpebridge-fire2.JPG[If you click on the photo of the man throwing the pallet off the bridge onto the roadway below you will see what appears to be an OPP police car on the far side of the bridge.
+You do not need to click on the photo of the main road through Caledonia being dug up to see all the police cruisers.

 2. Does CANACE ‘provoke’ violence?

-For those who wonder if the mere act of exercising one’s rights by confronting injustice via peaceful protest is inappropriate for fear of a violent reaction from others, history has already answered this question:
+For those who wonder if the mere act of exercising one’s rights by confronting injustice via peaceful protest (i.e. raising a Canadian flag on a public utility pole) is inappropriate for fear of a violent reaction from others, history has already answered this question:

-3. Is the struggle against Two Tier Justice about racism towards native people?
+3. Is the struggle against Race Based Policing about racism towards native people?

-We believe that the true racists are, in fact, the native extremists who have brutalized, vandalized and traumatized the people of Caledonia.
+We believe that the true racists are, in fact, the native extremists who have brutalized, vandalized and traumatized the people of Caledonia and, in the process, also victimized innocent native people as well.
 Fortunately, the media and politicians have grown tired of smarmy allegations of racism, and are now writing and saying the very same things about native extremism that CANACE has been espousing during the past 2.5 years.
 Proof positive native extremists have lost PR battle

 The following links will help you decide if CANACE is motivated by racism.